snowplow/snowplow-lua-tracker/README.md

 ## Copyright and license

-The SnowPlow Lua Tracker is copyright 2013 Snowplow Analytics Ltd.
+The Snowplow Lua Tracker is copyright 2013 Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0] [license]** (the "License");
 you may not use this software except in compliance with the License.